AdrianPopescuPx/Object-oriented-programming-Laboratories/Laboratories - Initial/src/lab7/README.md

 The purpose of the first and main task is to use the Visitor pattern to generate two types of formatted text, one in dokuwiki syntax, one in markdown syntax.

-In the second task you need to use an API that has a visitor design.
+In the second task you need to use an API that has a documentVisitor design.
 Follow the instructions from JavaFilesVisitor class.

 ## Syntax specs